zalky/runway/README.md

 ## Quick Start <a name="quick-start"></a>

-Assuming that at minimum you want an nREPL and a code watcher, put the following in your `deps.edn` file:
+Let's say you want to start two concurrent tasks in the same runtime: an nREPL server and a code watcher.
+Just put the following in your `deps.edn` file:

 ```clj
 {:deps    {io.zalky/runway {:mvn/version "0.2.0"}}